 This is a fossil fuel-free house

 That guy was way ahead of his time with what he designed.
 I had a chance to visit his home a couple years ago, which was really cool.
 It’s a neat question.
 I think that if I were to put a vehicle in the driveway here that’s a current vehicle, I would like to think that it would be a good design piece that had the future in mind.
 It had positive aspects of where automotive culture should be heading in mind, just like this house does for a residential landscape.
 For example, this is a fossil fuel-free house.
-I imagine at the Axiom house, in the drive would be an electric vehicle.
+I imagine at the Axiom Desert House, in the drive would be an electric vehicle.

-The Axiom house is also a house which is completely comprised of sustainably sourced materials, engineered woods, and so on.
+The Axiom Desert House is also a house which is completely comprised of sustainably sourced materials, engineered woods, and so on.
 There’s no conventional lumber in this house.
 I’d like to think that the car would be kind of leading edge in that respect and would have a very environmentally responsible manufacturing cycle.
 So, is that a Tesla?
 Is that something else?
 You tell me.
 But I think that the spirit of that vehicle would be in keeping with the spirit of the house.